 How can publishers recover the revenue lost to adblockers?

 The best solution for recovering revenue lost because of adblock technology is by engaging adblock users to solicit their cooperation with sites they enjoy.
-An adblock wall is an anti-adblock technology used to identify adblock visitors and ask them to disable their adblocker.
-There are many variants of the adblock wall request, which may include offering the visitor a choice of multiple ways they can support the publishers.
+There are many variants of the anti-adblock wall request, which may include offering the visitor a choice of multiple ways they can support the publishers.

 Multiple methods of recovering adblock revenue have been tested for months in head-to-head studies on top publishers.
 In multiple tests, solutions that engage the visitors to turn off their adblockers have resulted in 5x-9x greater revenue returns on an RPM basis than other methods.

 An anti-adblock wall is a software solution that provides publishers a means to recapture revenue lost to adblockers.
 The adblock wall engages the visitor if their adblocker is turned on and asks them to allow ads from the site they are currently on; they can even keep their adblocker installed for the rest of the internet.
 Adblockers, if not allow-listed, not only cost publishers revenue, but can break, disrupt, or impact websites and the overall website visitor experience.

 Adblock technology is problematic for all publisher sites and content creators.
 Ad revenue is the main source of income for free content sites.
 Globally, adblock usage is costing publishers over $40 billion annually.

 The numbers are clear, Adblock walls are the most effective revenue recovery approach for adblock users.